Last updated on July 19th, 2022 at 11:42 am

 What should you never tell your therapist?

-Find An In-Network Therapist
+2. Find An In-Network Therapist

 Once you know what type of mental health coverage you have, you can now find a counselor that takes your insurance.
-Tip #2 is that staying in-network is just about always the more affordable route to go.
+Step #2 is that staying in-network is just about always the more affordable route to go.

 To start, try looking through your provider’s online directory.
 However, if you find that the website is difficult to navigate, don’t hesitate to once again call your insurance company.
 Tell them that you would like a list of in-network therapists in your area.
 Be sure to tell them the exact type of therapy you are looking for, whether it’s for crippling anxiety and depression, if you have signs of anger issues, or even if you need black marriage counseling.